 6. Participate in reading initiatives.

 You can join national/global reading initiatives or work with your school librarian and reading teacher to create literacy-focused events just for your school.
 These don’t have to be fancy and don’t even need a lot of planning.
-Try a simple family literacy night or read-a-thon in the school library!
+A simple family literacy night or read-a-thon in the school library are great ideas!

 7. Showcase books that are pro-reading.

-I’ve noticed that as students get older, reading starts to become “uncool.”
-I love finding books that frame reading in a positive light, especially when they feature relatable characters who are avid readers or even reluctant ones who decide to give a book a try!
-Here’s a few I like:
+Reading starts to become “uncool” for many students in the upper elementary grades.
+I love finding books that frame reading in a positive light, especially when they feature reading experiences for characters their age!
+Here are a few I like:

 - The Fantastic Flying Books of Mr. Morris Lessmore by William Joyce